Let's work on this together

 Academic stuff about me

 Dr. Kim A. Case is a social psychologist by training and applies critical race, feminist, queer, and intersectional theory to her teaching, research, and service.
 Her mixed-methods research examines interventions to promote effective ally behavior, increase understanding of intersectionality, raise awareness of systemic privilege and oppression, and create inclusive spaces within educational and workplace settings.
 Her pedagogical scholarship, including three books and over 45 articles and chapters, addresses course effectiveness, inclusive classroom practices, co-construction of knowledge, and teaching for social justice.
 Kim’s work has been recognized with many national and university teaching, scholarship, service, and mentoring awards.
-Her full curriculum vitae is available on her website.
+Her full curriculum vitae is available below.

 Want to stay informed?
 My email updates bring advice, reflective questions, and all kind of support for social justice work.